 Truth is, without the sponsored route, lots of people would never be able to go.

 So just how are those fundraising targets worked out?
 After all, the money has to be accountable right?
 Correct.

 First things first, regardless of how the the trip is funded, the person taking the charity trek on (the client) has to pay the deposit (or registration fee* as it is sometimes referred to) from their own funds.

 Once that’s done, whatever’s left is the balance of the cost of the trip.
 The rest is best shown by example.

-Let’s take a Sahara Desert trek that costs £1000.
+Let’s take a Sahara charity trek that costs £1000.
 The client pays a deposit of £250 leaving a balance of £750.

 Whilst there is no formal guideline in place, it is an accepted practice that a client cannot benefit by more than 50% of the donations received so in order to use the £750 for the balance payment, a client would need to receive £1500 in donations.

 £1000 trip cost – £250 deposit = £750 balance x 2 = £1500, which becomes the fundraising target.

 In general terms, if you know the overall trip cost and the deposit required, you can apply that formula to any given trip.